Questions and answers

 4. What could the redevelopment option look like?

 We’ve provided some initial thoughts on what it could look like, purely to kickstart conversations with you.
 If there is enough support to pursue the option to redevelop, we would want residents’ input into any final plans.
-We would take into account the need to retain as much open space as possible, to provide balconies for private outdoor space, and to ensure there is parking.
+We would take into account the need to retain as much open space as possible, to provide balconies or gardens for private outdoor space, and to ensure there is parking.

 5. If there is enough support for demolition and new build, will it definitely happen?